jameskeywood/snaplinux/README.md

 # Snap Linux
-A lightweight, Arch based Linux distribution focusing on simplicity.
+A lightweight, Arch based Linux distribution focusing on efficiency.

 To install the ISO image for this distribution, check out www.sourceforge.com/projects/snaplinux.
 The build files can also be found at this URL.